StefanGentz/DynamicContent.js/README.md

 </topic>
 ```

-Now you only need to make sure that in `DynamicContent.js` the `const attributeName` is defined accordingly.
+Now, you only need to make sure that in `DynamicContent.js`, the `const attributeName` is defined accordingly.
 Make sure to prefix the attribute name with `data-` like in this example:

 ```javascript
 const  attributeName = 'data-rev';
 ```

-If you want to use any other attribute, you nee need to define attribute name accordingly.
-Assumed, you you are using `platform` or `audience` in DITA, you need to define `const attributeName` like this:
+If you want to use any other attribute, you need to define the attribute name accordingly.
+Assumed, you are using `platform` or `audience` in DITA, you need to define `const attributeName` like this:

 ```javascript
 const attributeName = 'data-platform';